vertcoin-project/VertDocs/docs/Mining/Nvidia-Mining.md

 5. Download and configure `p2pool-vtc`
 6. Configure firewall for Vertcoin Core & P2Pool traffic
 7. Download, configure, and compile latest `ccminer`
-9. Create miner script, Configure boot settings
+8. Create miner script, `p2pool-vtc` script, Configure boot settings
-10. Start mining!
+9. Start mining!

 ### 1.)
 Introduction
 This section of the **Vertcoin Nvidia Mining Guide** will walk through the steps of setting up P2Pool on your mining rig using the a headless **Ubuntu Server 16.04 LTS** Linux distribution.
 Ubuntu Server 16.04 was chosen for this for it's ease of use and setup for mining Vertcoin.
 You may use whatever distribution suits you but please note the commands for this walk through may not apply for you.